Conservatism: Beliefs and principles

-Some political scientists, such as Samuel P. Huntington, have added that while conservatism has core values - that go back to the teachings of Edmund Burke - it is also a situational ideology, that aims to conserve diverese social traditions.
+Some political scientists, such as Samuel P. Huntington, have added that while conservatism has core values, going back to the teachings of Edmund Burke, it is also a situational ideology, which aims to conserve diverse social traditions.
 Under this definition, conservatives are seen as defending the established institutions of their time.
 According to Quintin Hogg, the chairman of the British Conservative Party in 1959: "Conservatism is not so much a philosophy as an attitude, a constant force, performing a timeless function in the development of a free society, and corresponding to a deep and permanent requirement of human nature itself."
-Conservatism is often used as a generic term to describe a "right-wing viewpoint occupying the political spectrum between [classical] liberalism and fascism".

 Conservatism has been called a "philosophy of human imperfection" by political scientist Noël O'Sullivan, reflecting among its adherents a negative view of human nature and pessimism of the potential to improve it through 'utopian' schemes.
 Political philosopher Thomas Hobbes, the "intellectual godfather of the realist right", argued that the state of nature for humans was "poor, nasty, brutish, and short", requiring centralized authority with royal sovereignty to guarantee law and order.
 Political philosopher Edmund Burke, often called the father of modern conservatism, believed that human beings are steeped in original sin and that society therefore needs traditional institutions, such as an established church and a landed aristocracy, in order to function.